Seahawks notebook: Contract talks with Jamal Adams remain ‘amicable’; backup QB Sean Mannion to sign with Seattle

 Seahawks agree to sign Mannion

-The Seahawks have reached agreement with quarterback Sean Mannion, according to multiple reports, including from The Athletic and ESPN.
-A source confirmed to the Seattle Times that Mannion is expected to sign.
+The Seahawks have reached agreement with quarterback Sean Mannion, a source confirmed to the Seattle Times that Mannion is expected to sign.

 A former star at Oregon State, Mannion has been a backup in the NFL since 2015. that includes three years with the Rams, two of which he worked with current Seattle offensive coordinator Shane Waldron, who was with the Rams from 2017-20.
 Waldron and Mannion were together with the Rams in 2017 and 2018.